ensdomains/docs/contract-api-reference/.eth-permanent-registrar/controller.md

 function renew(string name, uint duration) external payable;
 ```

-`renew` renews a name.
+`renew` renews a name, extending the name's expiration by `duration` seconds.
 This function can be called by anyone, as long as sufficient funds are provided.
 Because the rent price may vary over time, callers are recommended to send slightly more than the value returned by `rentPrice` - a premium of 5-10% will likely be sufficient.
 Any excess funds are returned to the caller.

 Emits the following event on a successful call: